 Assets from all episodes, or those not yet tagged via breakdown, will appear in the "existing items" menu of a given department, ensuring that come shoot day, equipment, props, wardrobe, and people will be in the right place at the right time.

-Production-wide & Episode-specific Catalogs
+Production-wide Catalogs

 Master Schedule & Reports